Walter Schottky Institute

 Control of symmetry and topology in van der Waals heterostructures

 Van der Waals materials and their heterostructure are an ideal platform to engineer and explore topological states.
 We can control and break the relevant symmetries of the Hamiltonian at will by interfacing different van der Waals materials with different symmetries.
-Furthermore, we can directly address the symmetry of the electron-Bloch states in the van der Waals crystal by external electric fields in atomic field effect structures.

 Walter Schottky Institut About the Institute Research